artembo/artembo/README.md

 ### Hi there 👋

-- 👨‍💻 I’m Artem and I work for the Tarantool Team
+- 👨‍💻 I’m Artem and I am a software developer
 - 📫 How to reach me: artembo@me.com or [@artembo](https://telegram.me/artembo)